-3. PROJECT PLANNING
+3. Project Planning

 At the end of the pre-production stage, the team has delivered a solid planning basis for the production phase.

-These project and schedule plans are created from the results and findings of the pre-production phase and, in particular, from the game design document.
+These project and schedule plans are created from the results and findings of the pre-production phase and, in particular, from the core playable and the game and tech design documents.